Teembokeem/WDI_work/work/w04/d02/instructor/ruby_buffet/ruby_collections.md

 Write a program that:

+1.  prints all working locations,
-1. takes a user's decision about a location, after printing the working locations,
+2.  takes a user's decision about one location, and
-1. prints out a list of the specimens found there.
+3.  prints out a list of the specimens found there.

 > **There's a big problem**; it's a liability to create dinosaurs that can
 > breed in the wild, so you have to add a dash of hermaphroditic frog DNA to